 Our goal is for our wines to reflect the place that they come from, because this is where the pleasure is.
 When you smell a wine, you should to be transported to its origins and see the landscape.
 It should relate it to good memories, and provide a strong feeling of identity.
 This is why we try to listen, be soft and transparent in our winemaking.

 Our choices in the cellar guard the purity of our vineyards.
 Simply put, we make wine in the traditional, handcrafted manner.
 We harvest by hand.
 We sort by hand.
 We load the grapes into the press by hand.
 We shovel the vats out by hand.
 We employ spontaneous fermentation and ferment in very tiny lots, so that we truly understand the expression of the vineyard each year.
-We use very low levels of sulphur and don’t fine or filter our red wines.
+We use very low levels of sulphur, ferment our Rieslings bone dry, and do not fine or filter our red wines.

 Our Classique bottlings are our most important wines, as they aim to reveal the true nature of each vintage and to explore the terroir of east Seneca Lake.
 These wines are the foundation of Forge and each year Louis aims to craft a wine that consistently speaks of the style of Forge and a pure expression of the vintage.
 These are always the first wines that are made even at the expense of all the others.